-The theory has inspired conferences at the British Museum and Balliol College Oxford, an academic journal dedicated to the subject, and a Routledge book, The Language of Symmetry, written by an interdisciplinary team of Oxford academics.
+The theory has inspired academic conferences at the British Museum and Balliol College Oxford, a dedicated journal, and a Routledge book, The Language of Symmetry, co-authored by an interdisciplinary team of Oxford professors.
+A live-streamed seminar, Rattigan’s Edge: Exploring Dynamic Symmetry Theory, will take place at the Royal Society on 15th May 2026.

 A short excerpt from a 30' documentary that was screened at the British Museum event, The Ordering Principle (3'55")